maehw/ms-teams-hand-detector/README.md

 ## How can I use it?

+There are currently two methods to use this software.
+One ist to run it using a Python interpreter (recommended at this point in time).
+The other is to use a [pre-built release](https://github.com/maehw/ms-teams-hand-detector/releases) - executables for Windows, Linux and MacOS are available.

 ### Prerequisites and dependencies

-You need a computer running Microsoft Teams.
+First of all you need a computer running Microsoft Teams.

 Take a screenshot of the raised hand symbol that is shown in Microsoft Teams in the participants list on the right hand side.
 Then cut it (about 32 x 32 pixels) and place it in the same folder as the Python script.
-Call the image file `the-hand.png` (or specify a different name).
+Replace the dummy image file `the-hand.png` (or specify a different name).
 It is not part of this repository due to copyright uncertainties.
 Also it may be subject to change in future releases of Microsoft Teams.

-You also need Python 3 and some more Python modules:
+You also need Python 3 and some more Python modules (when you do not use the pre-built standalone executable):

-Some Python modules are required for taking screenshots and using computer vision to detect the hand (see the `import` statements at the top of the Python script, some more may be require bot not listed here):
+Some Python modules are required for taking screenshots and using computer vision to detect the hand (see the `import` statements at the top of the Python script):

 ```
 pip install -r requirements.txt